gleb-papchihin/Unet/README.md

 # Unet: Hand segmentation
 ### Non real time hand segmentation :)

-I present to you two realisation of Unet for hand segmentation:
+Two realisation of Unet for hand segmentation.
+A video of a training is presented below.

-## Unet ConvTranspose2d:
+### Unet ConvTranspose2d:

 ![]()